Akash-Madhav/IPLOracle/frontend/README.md

-  # Modern Chatbot Interface Design
+  # Complete IPL Oracle Chatbot

-  This is a code bundle for Modern Chatbot Interface Design.
-The original project is available at https://www.figma.com/design/UNQyR41FwXEV8ezOFCZqvh/Modern-Chatbot-Interface-Design.
+  This is a code bundle for Complete IPL Oracle Chatbot.
+The original project is available at https://www.figma.com/design/4SYbExNRTLswzX6xYOgf4P/Complete-IPL-Oracle-Chatbot.

   ## Running the code